james168ma/ebay-view-bot/README.md

 ## Setup

-- Make a file called `links.py` and edit the file with a text editor:
+- Make a file called `links.py` inside the ebay-view-bot directory and edit the file with a text editor:

 ```
 # links.py